Kyverno (Greek for “govern”) is a policy engine designed specifically for Kubernetes. Some of its many features include:

 - policies as Kubernetes resources (no new language to learn!)

-- validate, mutate, or generate any resource
+- validate, mutate, generate, or cleanup (remove) any resource

 - verify container images for software supply chain security